17anguyen/prework-study-guide/README.md

 # Prework Study Guide
+## Description

-## Study guide created for referencing HTML, CSS, Git, and JavaScript
+Study guide created for referencing HTML, CSS, Git, and JavaScript. this Study guide was created in bootcamp Prework to contain notes.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation